damianhakert/damianhakert.github.io/source/handbook/support/advanced-topics/githost/index.html.md

    1. [ ] What services are not available through GitHost?
    1. [ ] What kind of migration services do we offer?
    1. [ ] What kind of support we offer to GitHost users?
+   1. [ ] Where can I find the source code to the GitHost application?
+   1. [ ] How do I login to the Rails console of the GitHost server?
+   1. [ ] How does the GitHost start its processes at boot?

 ### Stage 2: